 Aspire.io

-Although anybody can sign up to Aspire, you’ll have to meet criteria to be able to view campaigns.
+Although anybody can sign up for Aspire, you’ll have to meet the criteria to be able to view campaigns.
 You’ll need 2,500 Instagram followers and a minimum of 350 average likes/post or 1,000 TikTok views to be considered an ‘influencer’.

 Any creator that meets the criteria (and passes a manual review to ensure posted content is suitable) gets entered into Aspire.io’s searchable database and is, in turn, able to see brand jobs.